 Travel Restrictions to India – What you Need to Know

 As the Covid-19 outbreak was declared a global pandemic in March 2020, India shut its borders to international arrivals and put in place an India travel ban and suspended all international flights to India.
-International flights out of India were also stopped.
+International flights out of India were also stopped and remain suspended until (at least) January 2022, as earlier plans to reinstate them in December 2021 were put on hold due to the emergence of the Omicron variant.

-At the current time, international flights to India have still not resumed, with the exception of those operating under air-bubble agreements with a number of countries.
+At the time of writing (January 2022), Omicron cases in India are steadily rising and international flights to India have still not resumed, with the exception of those operating under air-bubble agreements with around 40 countries.
 However, these air-bubble arrangements include international flights to a large number of countries, and many people are still entering India, so, the question is – can you travel to India now?

-Remember: As well as the advice below, you’ll also need to check if you’re allowed to leave your own country and if you’ll be able to return from India.
+Remember: As well as the advice below, you’ll also need to check if you’re allowed to leave your own country and if you’ll be able to return from India, and what the requirements are for both.

 Want to stay up to date on travelling internationally to India?
 Join our Facebook Community for travellers to India here.